-Usually, we use information from Add Remove Programs when it’s time to make software reports.
-For technical reasons, it’s not always easy to have adequate results.
-The use of custom labels in Asset Intelligence helps standardize and gather software information.
+When it’s time to make SCCM custom reports, we usually use information from Add Remove Programs.
+However, for technical reasons, adequate results are not always easy to achieve.
+Custom labels in Asset Intelligence help standardize and gather software information.

-After this post, you will be able to do a report like the one below.
+After this post, you can build a report like the one below.

 sccm 2012 custom reports